pyansys/pymechanical/doc/source/examples/index.rst

       Uses PyMechanical as a client to a remote Mechanical instance.

+.. jinja:: main_toctree

+   {% if build_examples %}
    .. grid:: 1

       .. grid-item-card:: Embedding Instance & Remote Session Example
          :link: gallery_examples/embedding_n_remote/embedding_remote.html
          :text-align: center
          :margin: 2 2 0 0

          Demonstrates the same model setup in both an embedded instance and remote session, as well as examples using a combination of embedded instances and remote sessions.
+   {% endif %}